InfectRisk

 Current situation: Influenza

-In week 15 of 2026, activity of influenza (seasonal flu) in Finland is low.
-The trend — derived from clinical surveillance — is stable.
-Activity has barely shifted over the past few weeks.
+In week 20 of 2026, activity of influenza (seasonal flu) in Finland is low.
+The trend — derived from clinical surveillance — is falling.
+Over a four-week comparison, a clear decline is visible.

 The classification is based on the ECDC ERVISS weekly reports, drawing on data from the Finnish Institute for Health and Welfare (THL) via its sentinel GP network and the National Reference Laboratory.
 Seasonally, infection waves in Finland typically peak between January and March; activity is usually markedly lower during the summer months.
 How severe a given season becomes depends on the circulating virus variant and the population's immune status, among other factors.